AztecProtocol/aztec-packages/README.md

 Welcome to `noir_rs`, a pure Rust implementation for generating and verifying zkSNARK proofs.
 This lightweight, Rust-centric library is designed for ease of use, mobile compatibility, and performance, eliminating the need for WebAssembly (WASM) dependencies.

 ### Project Origin
-This project is a fork of [AztecProtocol/aztec-packages](https://github.com/AztecProtocol/aztec-packages), updated to align with the latest versions.
+This project is a fork of [AztecProtocol/aztec-packages](https://github.com/AztecProtocol/aztec-packages), in order to align with the latest versions.
-Explore our source code here: [`noir_rs`](noir/tooling/noir_rs/).
+Explore source code here: [`noir_rs`](noir/tooling/noir_rs/).

 ### Build Status
 - ![GitHub Workflow Status ArcRunner](https://github.com/visoftsolutions/noir_rs/actions/workflows/build&test@arcrunner.yml/badge.svg)